mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-data-transfer.md

 ## 1 Introduction

-{{% alert type="warning" %}}This feature is currently in preview mode - to collect feedback about the UX and features which should be added to the final version.{{% /alert %}}
+{{% alert color="warning" %}}This feature is currently in preview mode - to collect feedback about the UX and features which should be added to the final version.{{% /alert %}}

 The Private Cloud data migration tool allows you to: